fbpx

 When do I have to pay stamp duty?

-In Queensland, stamp duty is payable within 30 days of the contract being entered into or when your contract becomes unconditional.
-This means that you need to make sure you budget for stamp duty on top of your deposit, mortgage, building inspection, moving costs and other expenses.
-Unfortunately, stamp duty needs to be paid up front and can’t be paid periodically as a part of your mortgage.
+When purchasing you need to make sure you budget for stamp duty on top of your deposit, mortgage, building inspection, moving costs and other expenses.

 Buying or Selling?